Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 ### SLOs

 SLOs are _Service Level Objectives_.
-These are the expectations that we set for ourselves based using the SLIs we've already defined.
-SLOs can also contain *qualifiers* which can give further scope or context about when the SLO is applicable, such as only being applicable during a specific time window.
+These are the minimum expectations that we set for ourselves based using the SLIs we've already defined.
+In practice, it is simply a value on the SLI gauge.

+SLOs can also contain *qualifiers* which can give further scope or context about when the SLO is applicable, such as only being applicable during a specific time window (the duration of which must be greater than or equal to the evaluation interval used by the SLI).
-For Availability SLOs, this is typically defined in "nines", where "3 nines" is the same as 99.9% availability (because there are 3 nines in the percentage).

-For performance-based SLOs, this is typically a threshold that is acceptable for the given SLO.
-For example, for a responsiveness (latency) SLI, the threshold could be 300ms.

-Since the SLI defines how often

 SLOs are not targets or goals for us to achieve _eventually_, but the expectations of _right now_.
 As such, not achieving an SLO should be treated as a serious incident and prioritised accordingly.